Long-Tailed Recognition by Mutual Information Maximization between Latent Features and Ground-Truth Labels

 Eq.~\ref{eq:logit_compensate} is a general template and various previous methods can be derived by different modeling of the likelihood and prior.
 For simplicity, we define $s(x|y)=\exp f(x,y)$ and use $s$ to denote the unnormalized likelihood of latent features.
 As an example, we derive a softmax cross-entropy loss with the logit-adjustment term by defining $s(x|y)=\exp (w_y\cdot x+b_y)$, a dot-product classifier.

-\textbf{Gaussian Mixture Likelihood Loss.} We choose to model $s(x|y)$ using a Gaussian mixture; the centers of the mixtures are latent features of contrast samples and the mixtures share the same isotropic covariance matrix.
+\textbf{Gaussian Mixture Likelihood Loss.} The inequality on Eq.~\ref{eq:infonce} becomes tighter as $f$ approaches $\log p(x|y)$, hence, we choose to estimate $s$ using sampling-based kernel density estimation with Gaussian kernels.
+This estimation leads to a Gaussian mixture likelihood, where the centers of the Gaussian mixtures are the contrast samples.

+where $z_x$ denotes the L2 normalized query feature of $x$, $Z_y$ denotes a set of L2 normalized contrast features of class $y$, and $\tau_g$ denotes a temperature parameter for GML loss, which is quadratically proportional to the variance of the Gaussian mixture.
+The subscript $i$ of $x_i$ and $y_i$ is omitted for simplicity.
+Gaussian mixture is represented using dot product instead of a quadratic term to maintain consistency with previous contrastive losses.
+It does not modify the meaning of Gaussian mixture, as L2 normalization is applied to both the query and contrast features.
+Specifically,